bbatsov/batsov.com/_posts/2022-01-20-bad-ruby-hash-value-omission.md

 >
 > -- Harold Abelson, Structure and Interpretation of Computer Programs

+So, why do I feel that the new syntax makes things harder to read?

+- at a glance `{x:, y:}` seems like a hash without values.
+Simple as that.
+Yeah, when I know about the new syntax I'll infer that there are some locals with the same names as the keys that are currently in scope, but why bother with all of this?
+Explicit is (almost always) better than implicit when it comes to code readability/maintainability!
+- modern editors and IDEs are already quite smart - if you want to type less, such a problem can be solved at this level (e.g. IDEs would infer that you probably want to put `x` after `x:`).
+- how can I jump the local variable at point (e.g. I want to inspect it) if there's no local variable at point?

+Not to mention that this complicated further Ruby's already complicated parsers and created a boatload of work for me and the other members of RuboCop's team.
+Observing some of the interactions of the new syntax with other Ruby code (e.g. method calls using the new syntax followed by conditional modifiers) left me believing that the full implications of this were not carefully thought out.
+Still, I've decided to give this syntax the benefit of the doubt and not discourage it in the default RuboCop configuration.
+As usual I'll leave it to the broader community to figure out if something will become a Ruby idiom in the long run or not.

 This episode is just a continuation of the all the language changes in Ruby in recent years that I've found detrimental and that eventually prompted me to write my short essay [Ruby's Creed](https://metaredux.com/posts/2019/04/02/ruby-s-creed.html) in 2019.
 It's clear to me at this point that Ruby's direction hasn't changed and is unlikely to change.
 That makes me sad.
 I thought Ruby was all about programmer happiness.[^3]

 [^1]: The feature is officially named "hash value omission".
 It's also known as "hash punning" after the similar "object punning" in JavaScript.